eclipse-thingweb/node-wot/README.md

 -   Smart Coffee Machine: HTTP at <http://plugfest.thingweb.io:8083/smart-coffee-machine> and CoAP at <coap://plugfest.thingweb.io:5683/smart-coffee-machine>
 -   TestThing: HTTP at <http://plugfest.thingweb.io:8083/testthing> and CoAP at <coap://plugfest.thingweb.io:5683/testthing>

-All of them require no security mechanism to be communicated with and have same behavior from CoAP or HTTP endpoints.
+All of them require no security mechanism to be communicated with and have the same behavior from CoAP or HTTP endpoints.
-Below are small explanations on what they can be used for:
+Below are small explanations of what they can be used for:

 -   Counter: It has a count property that can be read or observed and can be incremented or decremented via separate actions.
-    It is also possible to reset the count the value, obtain when the last change occured, subscribe to a change in the count value or get the count value as an image.
+    It is also possible to reset the count value, obtain when the last change occurred, subscribe to a change in the count value or get the count value as an image.
 -   TestThing: This Thing exists primarily for testing different data schemas and payload formats.
 It also has events attached to affordances that notify when a value changes.
 -   Smart Coffee Machine: This is a simulation of a coffee machine that also has a [simple user interface](http://plugfest.thingweb.io/examples/smart-coffee-machine.html) that displays the values of properties.
-    In addition to proving a real life device example, it can be used for testing `uriVariables`.
+    In addition to proving a real-life device example, it can be used for testing `uriVariables`.
 You can ask it to brew different coffees and monitor the available resource level.

 ## How to use the library